aashish1100/Ecommerce-Fashon-website/README.md

 ### Responsive Design

 Creating a responsive design was one of my main goals.
 I wanted to ensure that the website looks good on any device, whether it's a phone, tablet, or desktop.
-This involved using media queries and flexible layouts.
+This involved using media queries and flexible layouts

 ### Real-Time Data Updates